Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Unfortunately, C’s requirement that arguments be passed by value makes it difficult to write certain kinds of functions.
+Unfortunately, C's requirement that arguments be passed by value makes it difficult to write certain kinds of functions.
 For example, suppose that we need a function that will decompose a double value into an integer part and a fractional part.
-Since a function can’t rerurn two numbers, we might try passing a pair of variables to the function and having it modify them:
+Since a function can't rerurn two numbers, we might try passing a pair of variables to the function and having it modify them:

 ```C
 void decompose (double x, long int_part, double frac_part)